Fagu Himachal Pradesh — A Misty Apple Village Where I Found the Home Stays More Commercial Than Hotels

 Fagu wasn’t the kind of place my slow traveler soul could ever get used to.
 (Read how travel can change our lives.)

-We had got the one room with kitchen on the host’s promise they won’t keep other guests during the time.
+We had got one room with kitchen on the host’s promise they won’t keep other guests during the time.
 And the homestay lady had once mentioned if they gave the room they would take only two people and not more.
 We should make a note here the second wave of the pandemic had just been raging in the lower parts of India, especially Delhi.
 Isolation was important.

 (My extensive guide on traveling isolated in the pandemic tells how we drive independently and only put up at segregated cottages in isolated hills.)

 “Yeah, but they want to come now and we can’t say no to them.”
 Was the host’s response.
-“We would try asking them to shift their dates a bit.” he added.
+“We would try asking them to shift dates a bit.” he added.

 Well, the family of four came the next day.
 All three rooms were now occupied.
 And in the fourth room, the host family shifted to serve their guests.